Live Activity iOS in a Flutter project

 Swift

-Each method has its specific functionality. startLiveActivity() (as the name suggests) is responsible for initiating the Live Activity, which triggers the Dynamic Island functionality.
-Similarly, stopLiveActivity() and updateLiveActivity() handle stopping the Live Activity and updating the data displayed on the Dynamic Island.
+(as the name suggests) is responsible for initiating the Live Activity, which triggers the Dynamic Island functionality.
+Similarly, stopLiveActivity()

-Next, open StopWatchDIWidgetLiveActivity.swift and modify the StopwatchDIWidgetAttributes struct (as shown in the snippet).
+struct (as shown in the snippet).
 This attribute struct serves as the data model that holds the information to be displayed on the UI (directly from Flutter) and can also modify the UI as needed.

 Swift

+Now, the only thing left is the UI for the Dynamic Island!
+(Woohoo, we’ve come this far!)
 The entire UI for the Dynamic Island needs to be created using SwiftUI.
 For this article, a simple UI has been designed (but feel free to customize it as needed).

-This UI code should be written inside the StopwatchWidgetLiveActivity struct.
+struct.
 Remove the existing code from the struct, and you can follow the code below:

 SwiftUI

-Don’t forget to also modify the AppDelegate code.
+Don’t forget to also modify the AppDelegate code

 AppDelegate.swift